Sunday, May 24, 2026

 Trump, Levin, and the Narrative War Over Israel

 The concept of “Nukes and Narratives,” the alliterative title of my piece yesterday, is becoming particularly salient.
-The current political landscape is not merely about the physical threat of nuclear weapons, but more importantly about the stories we tell ourselves and others to justify leaders’ actions on the world stage.
+The current political landscape is not merely about the physical threat of nuclear weapons, but more importantly, about the stories we tell ourselves and others to justify leaders’ actions on the world stage.
 These narratives shape public perception and policy decisions, sometimes at the expense of truth and ethical consistency.

 For the Christian, sometimes at the expense of Christ himself.

 When conservative media star Mark Levin, host of the TV show “Life, Liberty, & Levin” on Fox News was chosen by Trump to be a part of the Homeland Security Advisory Council, immediately my mind went to a certain place.
+And it wasn’t that Levin was necessary, or that the position itself was even necessary for that matter.
+Because I knew that the direction Trump was going with certain issues was not in line with much of Levin’s outlook.

 Incidentally, perhaps providentially, I wrote a series of articles on conservative controlled opposition at the end of March and beginning of April.
 Coinciding with that has been my work on the crucifixion and resurrection in politics in general, and more specifically this week, the seeming storm surrounding Israel and Iran, Russia and the US.